-Understanding food labeling requirements for nutrition facts labels can be a fantastic way to save on production costs while lowering your compliance risks.
-Going above and beyond FDA nutrition labeling requirements for food products to create an impactful statement that users both appreciate and fully understand is key to establishing long-term brand advocacy and preference.
+Understanding food labeling requirements for nutrition facts label can be a fantastic way to save on production costs while lowering your compliance risks.
+Going above and beyond FDA nutrition labeling requirements for food product to create an impactful statement that users both appreciate and fully understand is key to establishing long-term brand advocacy and preference.

 What You Need to Know

 No food labels are created alike.
 Having a consistent, consumer-forward design while still remaining compliant with federal food laws and FDA standards are key to having a sustainably profitable product.
 We’ve listed key points to your entire package food label below for further optimization and consideration.

 This part of your packaging is likely what your consumers are most familiar with.
 Here, you’ll have your branding and design pieces, as well a common or usual name for the packaged food product.
 You'll also be able to check the nutrition facts panel (either here or on the back) to identify ingredients such as food product coloring, saturated fat, vitamin D and other key areas of consideration.

 There are standards around the content on the principal display panel (PDP) that must be kept top of mind in the design process.
 For example, you’ll want to consider:

 - Your food’s identity: This is generally defined as the common name you use for your product.
 You’ll want to choose a common name that is as truthful as possible, prominently displaying it on your PDP.

 - The accessibility of your print: Consider choosing a bold, large type font for your common name and other critical information on your PDP.
 Ideally, you’ll put this front and center on your food label, unobscured by other design elements.